 You can't choose an electoral system so as to filter out the type of representatives you don't want.
 In a democracy a person should be able to choose anyone to represent them.
 What comes next?
 Anyone who hasn't a university degree or anyone who has never done manual labour should be denied access to Parliament?

 In response to the specific criticism, single issue politicians might claim that others place too much emphasis on interest rates at the expense of human rights.
 No one has the arbitrary authority to declare what issues take priority.
 The best indication would be in the numbers manifested from election results proportional to all those who voted.
-Also, it must be remembered that in Germany, where, because of proportional representation, the Bundestag is populated by five different parties, the economy is still managed so as to remain the strongest in Europe.
+Also, it must be remembered that in Germany, where, because of proportional representation, the Bundestag is populated by seven different parties (as of 2018), the economy is still managed so as to remain the strongest in Europe.